vanilla-extracts/calc/manual/main.typ

   sh: (name: "Bash", icon: icon("brand-bash.svg"), color: rgb("3c3c3c")), ))

-#let calc = link("https://calc.charlotte-thomas.me",[#set text(red); *Calc*])
+#let calc = link("https://www.charlotte-thomas.me", [#set text(red); *Calc*])

 = Introduction
 #v(1em)
 #calc is a fully-featured calculator written in Rust for education purpose, it
 was designed to be minimalistic but then went off the rails and a lot of feature where implemented.

-Now #calc is a powerful calculator capable of exact rational computation, matrix and vectors algebra, bindings to gnuplot and terminal plotting, with dozens of updates and currently (as of writing this manual) in version *2.11.4*.
+Now #calc is a powerful calculator capable of exact rational computation, matrix and vectors algebra, symbolic computation, differentiation, with bindings to gnuplot and terminal plotting, alongside dozens of updates and currently (as of writing this manual) in version *3.3.3*.

 If you prefer a website you may want to read
-#link("https://calc.nwa2coco.fr/book",[*The Online Book*]) which is always up to
+#link("https://calc.charlotte-thomas.me/book",[*The Online Book (SOON)*]) which is always up to
 date.

 == Install

 You can install it via cargo

 ```sh
 cargo install mini-calc